How to Find Your Credit Card Security Code

 First, you might fall victim to a phishing scam unknowingly.
 You might be sent an email that looks like it came from your credit card company.
 The email asks you to verify your account number and CVV code, which you do.
 But without realizing it, you've handed over your card information to an identity thief who could then clone your card and use it for unauthorized purchases.

-Another possibility is fraud that occurs through the use of keyloggers.
+Another possibility is the fraud that occurs through the use of keyloggers.
 Essentially, this is a type of tracking code that can be lurking on a website.
 When you visit the website and type in your card details, the hacker can use the keylogger program to record your information, including your CVV number.

 Protecting your CVV code when shopping online is similar to protecting your other financial or personal information.
 These tips can help keep your card details more secure: